anthonymedinav8/sentineldesk/app/README.md

 # SentinelDesk

-SentinelDesk is a security API that monitors authentication logs and detectsbrute force attacks, credential stuffing, and suspicious login times.
+SentinelDesk is a security API that monitors authentication logs and detects brute force attacks, credential stuffing, and suspicious login times.
 ## Tech Stach
 -Python 3.14
 -Flask